mongodb/specifications/source/read-write-concern/read-write-concern.rst

 .. note ::
     Driver documentation SHOULD include a warning in their server 3.2 compatible releases that an elevated ``WriteConcern`` may cause performance degradation when using ``findAndModify``.
 This is because ``findAndModify`` will now be honoring a potentially high latency setting where it did not before.

-Helpers for other commands that write
+Other commands that write
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If your driver has helpers for commands that write other than those discussed above, they SHOULD accept a ``writeConcern`` parameter.
+Commands that write other than those discussed above, SHOULD support a ``writeConcern`` parameter for MongoDB >= 3.4 (MaxWireVersion >= 5).

-Commands whose helpers should accept a ``writeConcern`` parameter:
+These commands are:
   * ``aggregate`` with ``$out``
   * ``copydb``
   * ``create``